March 2020 Update: Join me on Twitter, @InvestorBlain!

 Google Finance provides a very simple charting solution for investors.
 What makes Google’s charts so nice is the ability to just Google search for the ticker and instantly have a simple chart pull up.
 For example, try Googling, “Apple stock chart”.

 Pros: It’s quick and easy, just Google search!

 Cons: Very basic charts with no indicators or any customization options what-so-ever beyond toggling the date range.

-Although not in my top five for 2019, FINVIZ.com which is my favorite site for screening stocks so it is worth including.
-FINVIZ charts are very simple – which is also the downside – but include technical analysis overlays on them by default.
+FINVIZ.com just missed my top five stock chart websites list for 2020, but the site is one of favorites for stock screening.
+FINVIZ charts are very simple, which is also the downside, but include technical analysis overlays on them by default.
 Unique feature aside, unfortunately, even basic customization requires upgrading to FINVIZ Elite for $24.96/mo.

 Pros: Simple stock charts come with automated technical analysis.
-Additional fundamental data is also displayed right below each chart, which includes analyst ratings.
+Additional fundamental data is also displayed right below each chart and includes analyst ratings.

-Cons: Extremely basic charts offer no way to even set a time range without upgrading to a paid subscription.
+Cons: Very basic stock charts offer no way to even set a time range without upgrading to a paid subscription.

 Best Free Stock Charts: Features Comparison

 |TD Ameritrade||$0 min dep||$6.95 per trade||300+ indicators||4.5 Stars|